APEX Award Winners

 Singapore

 “When asked whether this could be the beginning of the next pandemic, Su whispered ‘I hope not’, as if her words could become a self-fulfilling prophecy if uttered too loud.
 With this chilling line, the author draws readers into the startling yet crucial exploration of the topic that many would want to avoid: the threat of the next pandemic.
-With a focus on the bird flu resurgence of early 2024, and its shocking ability to infect cows, the article describes alarming adaptability of influenza A as having an ‘extra evolutionary advantage’ because of its ability to infect multiple species and easily mutating across strains.
+With a focus on the bird flu resurgence of early 2024, and its shocking ability to infect cows, the article describes the alarming adaptability of influenza A as having an ‘extra evolutionary advantage’ because of its ability to infect multiple species and easily mutate across strains.
 Lim skillfully explains how the virus’ flexibility increases the risk of more frequent and severe outbreaks, with the need for improved and adaptable prevention measures.
-Clear, well-designed graphics accompany the piece, illustrating the virus's possible pathway across species and enhancing the reader's understanding of the topic.”
+Clear, well-designed graphics accompany the piece, illustrating the virus' possible pathway across species and enhancing the reader's understanding of the topic.”

 Bruce Rosenstein